 Captiva home prices are not only among the most expensive in Florida, but Captiva real estate also consistently ranks among the most expensive in America.

 Captiva is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Captiva is a town of managers, service providers, and professionals.
-There are especially a lot of people living in Captiva who work in business and financial occupations (42.86%), healthcare suport services (28.57%), and teaching (28.57%).
+Overall, Captiva is a town of managers, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Captiva who work in business and financial occupations (100.00%), office and administrative support (0.00%), and sales jobs (0.00%).

-Telecommuters are a relatively large percentage of the workforce: 51.79% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 70.00% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 For a small town, there is also a high proportion of single, often educated, people living in Captiva.
 This is not typical for smaller communities in America, and adds a feeling of vibrancy to Captiva.

-Captiva is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Captiva is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Captiva is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Captiva is an extremely ethnically-diverse town.
 The people who call Captiva home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Captiva residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Captiva include German, Scottish, Jamaican, Irish, and Greek.
+Captiva also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 13.18% of the town’s residents.
+Important ancestries of people in Captiva include Scottish, German, Irish, Greek, and Yugoslavian.

 The most common language spoken in Captiva is English.
 Other important languages spoken here include Spanish and Italian.